hackerone/express-js-presentation/slides/slide-3-0.md

 </code></pre>

 Note:
 Writing a simple server hello world in NodeJS is pretty straight forward.
 NodeJS API provides a built-in http module, which let's you create a server.
+The createServer takes in a callback, which gets 2 parameters request and response.

+as the name suggests, request gives you info about the request and response helps us write a response, in most web apps to the browser.

 And here we listen to port 3000.